mapproxy/mapproxy/doc/deployment.rst

 ----------

-`FastCGI`_ is a protocol to integrate web application into web servers.
+`FastCGI`_ is a protocol to integrate web applications into web servers.
 FastCGI is language-independent and implemented by most popular web servers like Apache, Lighttpd or Nginx.
-The application run isolated from the web server.
+The applications run isolated from the web server.
 In this case you do not start MapProxy as an HTTP server but as a FastCGI server.

 The example paster configuration ``config.ini`` does this.
-By default the configured server listens on a socket file (``var/fcgi-socket``) to wich you should point your web server.
+By default the configured server listens on a socket file (``var/fcgi-socket``) to which you should point your web server.
 But you can also use TCP/IP with the ``host`` and ``port`` option.

 .. _`FastCGI`: http://www.fastcgi.com/